 Article 5.
 MEMBERSHIP FEE

-3. Membership fees will be based on an adjustable sliding scale according to the financial limits of the local organization.
-In some cases (when there is a new group or an especially financially limited one) the Membership fee can be waived by the BOD while maintaining full voting rights.
+3. Membership fees will be based on an adjustable sliding scale according to the financial limits of the local Member being an organization/association.
+In some cases (when there is a new Member or an especially financially limited one) the membership fee can be waived by the Board of Directors while maintaining full voting rights.

 Article 6.
 TERMINATION OF MEMBERSHIP AND SUSPENSION